Supply chain, the link between the laboratory and the marketplace, needs a thorough revision

 There are two options for companies focusing on specialist therapies and treatments for orphan diseases and two options for companies focusing on mass-market medicines.
 Most companies will fall into one of those options although large players may cover both ends of the spectrum.

-Global Pharmaceutical and Life Sciences Advisory Leader, PwC United States
+Global Pharmaceutical and Life Sciences Assurance Leader, PwC Switzerland

-Global Pharma and Life Sciences Tax Leader, Partner, PwC United Kingdom
+Global Pharmaceutical and Life Sciences Tax Leader, PwC United Kingdom